ramorel/ramorel.github.io/_posts/2019-09-22-map_of_test_boycotts.md

 I’ve subset the data to exclude secondary schools, since the landscape of testing is much different there.
 The data range from the 2007-2008 school year to the 2016-2017 school year.
 I’m going to aggregate the data at the county level.
-I will also do the district level in a moment.
+I will also do the district level in just a moment.

 ``` r
 ## Find county-level means by year